Muriel I. Kauffman Women’s Heart Center

 Recognition & Awards

-Our team has had the privilege of meeting, working with, and being recognized by passionate leaders across the country, who have also contributed to the advancement of women’s heart health awareness.
+Our team has had the honor of meeting, working with, and being recognized by passionate nationwide leaders, who have also contributed to the advancement of women’s heart health awareness.

 • Recognition at two White House receptions for our pioneering efforts in women's heart health